KillingSpark/zstd-rs/Readme.md

 A pure Rust implementation of the Zstandard compression algorithm, as defined in [this document](https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md).

 This crate contains a fully operational implementation of the decompression portion of the standard.

-*Work has started on a compressor, but it has not reached a point where the compressor provides any real function.* (CONTRIBUTORS WELCOME)
+It also provides a compressor which is usable, but it does not yet reach the speed, ratio or configurability of the original zstd library.

 This crate is currently actively maintained.